- FAA Ruling for Airline Pilots

 In the late 1930s the College started a degree program in aeronautics as part of the Technology and Opportunity School.
 In 1939, the U.S. Congress passed the Civilian Pilot Training Act, which provided federal funds for colleges to train pilots in the event the country went to war.
 The College signed a contract with the Civil Aeronautics Administration to train up to 30 pilots each quarter.
 Students received 21 college credits by taking 215 hours of ground school classes, including topics in aerodynamics, power plants, meteorology, navigation and radios, and by flying up to 50 hours, earning the private pilot certificate.
 The college received $60 for each student who completed the program.
 By the time the war began, 161 students had completed the program and 46 were in the Navy or Army Air Corps.

 One graduate from 1941 was Donald Germeraad who was a Navy pilot during the war and went on to a very successful career as a test pilot and engineer for Convair Aircraft Corporation and the space program.
 He was the first person to fly four different aircraft for Convair, and as an engineer, he helped design the fuel tanks for the space shuttle program.
-The Fight Simulator Training Center is named after him.
+The Flight Simulator Training Center is named after him.

 After the war, Rocky Mountain College developed mechanics courses and used a surplus Naval fighter, the Grumman F-4F Wildcat, which biology professor Charles Buck landed on campus in 1945.
 It remained on campus for several years.